 Cover certain defined preventive services with no cost-sharing

-Spend at least 80% to 85% of premiums on medical costs
+Spend at least 80% of premiums on medical costs (85% for group coverage of > 50 employees)

 The main government insurance programs include